 Regular and Special Services-and Baptisms

-Arrangements for funerals may be made through the Rector using the contact details from the link above.
-Baptisms/Christenings and weddings may be arranged during the Office Hour, 6.00pm to 6.50pm in the vestry, every Monday evening -except Bank Holidays.
+may be arranged during the Office Hour, 6.00pm to 6.50pm in the vestry, every Monday evening -except Bank Holidays.
 (Please note that the Evening Service follows immediately at 7.00pm.)If you wish to telephone church the number is 01845 527776.